clayrisser/multiplatform.one/README.md

 Please ★ this repo if you found it useful ★ ★ ★

-What sets this apart from projects such as [nest-keycloak-connect](https://www.npmjs.com/package/nest-keycloak-connect) is the several awesome enahancements as well as support for [TypeGraphQL](https://typegraphql.com) using [nestjs-keycloak-typegraphql](https://www.npmjs.com/package/nestjs-keycloak-typegraphql).
+What sets this apart from projects such as [nest-keycloak-connect](https://www.npmjs.com/package/nest-keycloak-connect) is the several awesome enhancements as well as support for [TypeGraphQL](https://typegraphql.com) using [nestjs-keycloak-typegraphql](https://www.npmjs.com/package/nestjs-keycloak-typegraphql).
 This makes it possible to use this with projects such as [typegraphql-nestjs](https://www.npmjs.com/package/typegraphql-nestjs) and [typegraphql-prisma](https://www.npmjs.com/package/typegraphql-prisma).

 There are several key decisions in the architecture that differ from [nest-keycloak-connect](https://www.npmjs.com/package/nest-keycloak-connect).
-Most of these decisions were made to increase comptiblity with [TypeGraphQL](https://typegraphql.com).
+Most of these decisions were made to increase compatibility with [TypeGraphQL](https://typegraphql.com).
 The most obvious difference is that all the controllers and resolvers are public by default, unless a decorator explicitly annotates a class or method.
 Another key difference is that the `@Roles()` decorator is replaced with [`@Authorized()`](src/decorators/authorized.decorator.ts).
 It works basically the same way as the
 TypeGraphQL `@Authorized()` decorator.